ma-ha/lowcode-data-app/README.md

 ## OpenID Connect

-The implementation brings it's own OICD auth server.
+The implementation brings it's own OIDC auth server.

-Have a look into the config files to configure a real OICD IAM.
+Have a look into the config files to configure a real OIDC IAM.

-The invitation process may need some additional OICD onboarding flow, if th users aren't already there.
+The invitation process may need some additional OIDC onboarding flow, if th users aren't already there.

 ## Web Content